Generic selectors

 4courses-to-love

-So today we're wrapping up our 4 Courses to Love meal, and hopefully you've found something useful along the way.
+So today we're wrapping up our 4 Courses to Love meal with a tasty ice cream dessert with fruit sauce, and hopefully you've found something useful along the way.
 And there's one thing I just want to make clear - you don't have to make all four courses!
-I posted each recipe separate so you could make them separate.
+I posted each recipe separately so you could make them separate.
 They go well together, but they're great on their own as well.
 I know this is pretty obvious, but I just wanted to make sure we're all on the same page.

 The great thing about vanilla ice cream is it's pretty much perfect as is.
 Sure, you can add lots of stuff to it and it's still awesome, but the standard mix of cream, eggs, sugar and vanilla just doesn't require a lot of embellishment.
 So this dessert keeps it simple, while adding just a touch of fancy in the form of a homemade raspberry syrup.